HtmlUnit/htmlunit-neko/README.md

 ## Deployment and Versioning

-This part is intended for committers who are packaging a release.
+This part is intended for committer who are packaging a release.

 * Check all your files are checked in
 * Execute "mvn clean test" to be sure all tests are passing